Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

     MIID9DCCA3qgAwIBAgIQBWzetBRl/ycHFsBukRYuGTAKBggqhkjOPQQDAjBMMQsw
     CQYDVQQGEwJVUzEVMBMGA1UEChMMRGlnaUNlcnQgSW5jMSYwJAYDVQQDEx1EaWdp
     <snip>

-Check the last few lines of the output from the **echo | openssl s_client -connect '1.1.1.1:853'** command.
-If you see the message

-    Verify return code: 20 (unable to get local issuer certificate)

-in the last few lines, enter the following command to validate the certificate path which will fix the error:

-    echo | openssl s_client -verify on -CApath /opt/etc/ssl/certs -connect  1.1.1.1:853

 Use the [Cloudflare Help Page](https://1.1.1.1/help) to validate you are connected to 1.1.1.1 and **DNS over TLS** is working.
 If working properly, the page will display a **Yes** as seen in the example below: